Bird Blogs are on pages on the left .. just click on Outside our window, Country DYI and Things to do.....lots of

 Our attention to quality has made us a gift shop leader.
 At Yesteryear Country Store the customer always comes first, and we constantly strive to exceed your expectations!
 With our wide range of gifts, you're sure to find exactly what you're looking for.

 Our country primitive store in Bowling Green, KY, has a year-round Christmas section that has old time tin ornaments and Coca-Cola tree trims.
-You will also find roosters, apples, funny wooden signs, ragged Ann & Andy dolls, jams, jellies, honey and Cowboy Candy.
+You will also find roosters, apples, funny wooden signs, Raggedy Ann & Andy dolls, jams, jellies, honey and Cowboy Candy.
 Plus Silver rings set with beautiful gemstones from around the world.
 Come step back in time with us.

 We are working on our website and it is far from complete - we are a work in progress.
 Tell us what you think about our site, what we offer and what you would like to see us added.
-Send us an e-mail at email@example.com.
-Like us on Facebook, follow us on Pinterest, sign up for our Newsletter (we have great DIY projects) and read our blog: rememberingyesteryear.com and thanks for stopping by.
+Send us an e-mail at firstname.lastname@example.org.
+Like us on Facebook, follow us on Pinterest, check out our blog: rememberingyesteryear.com and thanks for stopping by.

 Our little store is like stepping back in time.
 Filled with old-time goodies that are perfect for the country-prim home and those who love the primitive look.